-But high-quality doesn’t just stop at blog posts; it also applies to real estate listings.
+But high quality doesn’t just stop at blog posts; it also applies to real estate listings.
 Just because a listing is yours, doesn’t mean it will display anywhere near the top of search results.
 Chances are, there are a lot of more reputable, more authoritative websites that rank higher for your own listing than you do, and while that has to do with authority, it also has to do with quality.

-There are a couple content-related things you can do to improve the search prominence of your listings (provided they’re added manually and not added automatically through an IDX feed or equivalent.
+There are a couple of content-related things you can do to improve the search prominence of your listings (provided they’re added manually and not added automatically through an IDX feed or equivalent.

 For example, you can: